ayust/alpha-guide/content/market/_index.md

 reasonable price.
 If you're looking for a particular item and can't find any sellers, you may need to go to a different region to find people listing it for sale.
 The next page will talk a bit about some of the 'market hubs' where you can buy almost anything.
-You can also use the player-run site [EVEMarketer](https://evemarketer.com/) to check what prices are like across all of EVE.
+You can also use the player-run site [EVE Tycoon](https://evetycoon.com/market) to check what prices are like across all of EVE.
 {{% /notice %}}